metakgp/metakgp-wiki/RUNBOOK.md

     computer.
 This step is out of the scope of this tutorial.
 Check out [`rsync`'s man page](https://linux.die.net/man/1/rsync) for instructions.

+* I want to restore a MySql backup

+    ```sh
+    $ ./script/restore-from-backup.sh <path-to-sql-file>
+    ```

+    You have to `rsync` the tar.gz archive to the host filesystem and extract it.
+Inside the archive, you will find the sql file whose path you must supply to the `restore-from-backup.sh` script.

 * I want to copy a file from the filesystem into a container

     ```sh